copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Cleaver does not hit enemies in an arc if there is a known peaceful or tame monster at either of the two additional spots it hits.
 - Grimtooth confers poison resistance when wielded.
+- Piranha now have two 2d6 bite attacks instead of one.
+Their speed is raised from 12 to 18.

 ### Interface changes